7 Food trucks in Kolkata

 Food trucks in Hyderabad

 This is the truck for sweet lovers.
-While south India tour goers prepare themselves for spicy food, this truck is a proof that the cuisine is capable of adding various flavours of frozen desserts to your plate.
+While South India tour goers prepare themselves for spicy food, this truck is proof that the cuisine is capable of adding various flavors of frozen desserts to your plate.
 Starting from ice creams to all kinds of desserts, this truck is the home for sweet tooth holders.
-This adorable little blue trailer would remind you of the ice cream truck that used to ring bells to attract children in suburbs.
-The speciality of this truck is ice cream served on a roll.
-It is your regular ice cream with exotic fruits and chips, still it looks different.
+This adorable little blue trailer would remind you of the ice cream truck that used to ring bells to attract children in the suburbs.
+The specialty of this truck is ice cream served on a roll.
+It is your regular ice cream with exotic fruits and chips, still, it looks different.
 There are no seats available so only a takeaway is possible.
 Vegetarians can also enjoy these desserts.

-Speciality: Berry Berry Ice Cream, Oreo and Cream and Banana Ice Cream in Roll
+Specialty: Berry Berry Ice Cream, Oreo and Cream, and Banana Ice Cream in Roll

 Timing: 1 PM to 12:30 AM